lee-data/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 Your 5-10 question survey:
 ```
-Note: If you are looking for 'demographic questions' - they are at the bottom of the survey.
-I deliberately designed it that way, to avoid affecting the participant's answers.
+Note: The 'demographic questions' are at the bottom of the survey.

 1. Current Music Preferences: